COVID-19 Developments & Response

 Shared Spaces: Apply to use the sidewalk, parking lane or street for your business

-Apply for a free, temporary Shared Spaces permit to use the sidewalk, parking lots, park space or parking lane for business operations, like seating, dining or retail pickup.
+Apply for a Shared Spaces permit to use the sidewalk or parking lane for business operations, like seating, dining or retail pickup.
 There are also options to work with surrounding businesses and residents for full street closure activations to support local merchants.
-This temporary, revocable permit is valid until June 30, 2021, unless otherwise specified.
+Permits are valid until December 30, 2021, unless otherwise specified.

 Driving and Parking Enforcement